 Since being checked there has been a change to my criminal record, what should I do?

 You MUST tell Cardiff Metropolitan University if there has been a change to your criminal record since you have received the outcome of your DBS disclosure.
 If you have not started your course you should inform the Admissions Office, alternatively if you have started your course then you should inform your Programme Leader or an appropriate tutor.

 I have a criminal record, will this affect my application?

-You must tell Cardiff Metropolitan University about ANY criminal convictions, bind-over orders or cautions if you are undertaking a course which brings you into contact with children and/or vunerable adults.
+You must tell Cardiff Metropolitan University about any relevant criminal convictions, bind-over orders or cautions if you are undertaking a course which brings you into contact with children and/or vunerable adults.
 If your course does not bring you into contact with children and/or vunerable adults you will need to inform Admissions of probation or restrictions.
 If you have any doubt about the relevance of the criminal conviction, please contact Admissions, even if you have taken legal advice, so that advice can be given on Cardiff Metropolitan University's policy.

 Having a conviction will not automatically exclude you from the application process but we may need to consider your application further.

 If you have indicated a criminal conviction, you may be required to attend an additional interview by your work placement organisation and where successful completion of a programme requires registration with a professional body e.g. the Health and Care Professions Council, you will need to apply to that body separately.
 The case will be reviewed again and at this point a decision will be made in relation to acceptance onto the register.

 I have lived outside of the UK, how does this affect the criminal record checks?